Policy Updates and Announcements - 2014 - Individual Development Plans (IDPs)

 Additionally, regardless of funding source, UW–Madison recommends utilizing IDPs for all graduate students and postdoctoral researchers regardless of funding type as this engages individuals in articulating their research goals and interests, career planning, and professional development needs.

-To support this new policy, UW–Madison has developed a collection of resources to help graduate students and postdoctoral researchers develop their IDPs, and to help PIs meet the NIH requirement.
-These resources include IDP templates, guidelines, and workshops for mentees and mentors, as well as an institution-wide IDP reporting system where mentees/mentors report IDP activity.
+To support this new policy, UW–Madison developed a collection of resources to help graduate students and postdoctoral researchers develop their IDPs, and to help PIs meet the NIH requirement.
+These resources include IDP forms, guidelines, and workshops, as well as an institution-wide IDP reporting system where mentees/mentors report IDP activity.

 More information about these resources can be found on the university's IDP webpage: https://grad.wisc.edu/professional-development/individual-development-plan/.